Nicnl/darq_ultrawide_resolution_editor/README.md

 - Chapter 2: No issues, works perfectly
 - Chapter 3: No issues, works perfectly
 - Chapter 4: No issues, works perfectly
+- Chapter 5: No issues, works perfectly (though the part when the camera rotates around made me a bit nauseous)

 ## Where can I download it?